russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 The woods scratched and hurt
 And more than a few times he bled

+Still,
-The fox pushed on, further in to the woods
+The fox pushed on,
+further in to the woods
-Never fearful—for the woods
+Not fearful—for the woods
 still had more to show him
 Miracles like snowfalls in which
 He danced
 Moutaintops of granite on which
 He pranced